If you were in any doubt that the UK tech sector is thriving these numbers will convince you.

 Location and geographical proximity are no longer the restricting forces they were.
 However, for hybrid roles, many companies are asking for 2-3 days in the office.
 For these tech and STEM professionals, location and the commute may still be a factor in your decision-making.

-We hope this little snapshot into the UK tech jobs landscape helps to direct you toward your next tech, digital, or data job.
+We hope this little snapshot into the UK tech scene helps direct you towards your next tech, digital, or data job.

 Perhaps we can help.
 Reach out today.